Shut Up 'n Play Yer Guitar: Reception

 Reviewing the album's double CD incarnation in a retrospective assessment for AllMusic, Sean Westergaard wrote, "Frank Zappa [...] was one of the finest and most under appreciated guitarists around. [...]
 This is an album that should be heard by anyone who's into guitar playing."
 Another writer for the website, Lindsay Planer, similarly appraised the individual releases Shut Up 'n Play Yer Guitar Some More and Return of the Son of Shut Up 'n Play Yer Guitar, writing of Some More, "it is certainly a wonderful place for interested parties to commence their discovery of the (dare say) many moods Zappa imbued in carefully constructed yet thoroughly improvised compositions such as the seven found here."
 In regard to Return of the Son, Planer wrote that Zappa "saved some of his best offerings [...]
 Zappa pours his expansive ideas onto the soundscape with a certainty and purpose that is simply unmatched in terms of passion and inspiration."

 Legacy

-Zappa later released similar recordings including Guitar (1988) and Trance-Fusion, released posthumously (2006).
-Additionally, Zappa assembled the compilation The Guitar World According to Frank Zappa for Guitar World magazine.
+In 1988 Zappa released Guitar, intended as a successor/companion to Shut Up 'n Play Yer Guitar.
+He also assembled a further album of live guitar solos, Trance-Fusion, shortly before his death in 1992.
+This album was released posthumously in 2006.
+Additionally, Zappa assembled the compilation The Guitar World According to Frank Zappa for Guitar World magazine in 1987.
 In 1997, Dweezil Zappa assembled another compilation of Zappa's guitar-based songs and solos, Frank Zappa Plays the Music of Frank Zappa: A Memorial Tribute.